-Collins Cobuild Dictionary of Idioms, p.51
+Collins Cobuild Dictionary of Idioms 1995, p.
+51

-© 2016.
-John Benjamins Publishing Company All rights reserved This figure reflects figurative extension, constituting a process and resulting in a string, a whole semantic network of novel associative sub-images, linked metonymically, that are sustained on the basis of the image of the PU, covering an entire area of experience.
+This figure reflects figurative extension, constituting a process and resulting in a string, a whole semantic network of novel associative sub-images, linked metonymically, that are sustained on the basis of the image of the PU, covering an entire area of experience.
 Another type of extended metaphor is the extension of two or several notional base constituents.
 The development of several constituents provides parallel lines of metaphorical thinking, creating a ramified semantic structure, which at the same time remains part of the image of the PU and its instantiation in the given context.
 In the following example from Chaucer, both asse and harpe are extended, securing a cohesive network of associative ties over five lines of verse: